 Michael Mick teaches introductory through advanced courses IS, software, web and database development and leads the intro course, with books and materials for other instructors in the College of Business.

 I was a pre-med, chem/physics major for three years when I became intrigued by computers after taking an introductory course.
 It met my desire for a career which would help others, be interesting, allow me to continue learning new things and provide sufficiently for raising a family.
 This field continues to satisfy each of these concerns and more!

 2018 Mick, M., Conners, S. E., “Peering Through the Portal: An Investigation into Threshold Concepts in Web Development”, International Journal of the Academic Business World, vol 12, issue 1, pp 9-14

-Prior to joining the university, Mick held successive positions in computer operations, management and software design and development.
+Prior to joining the university, Michael held successive positions in computer operations, management and software design and development.
 Areas of development involved business systems, healthcare systems and telecommunications.